XcalableMP/manual/en/gmove.rst

 In XMP/C, p[0] sends between b[0] and b[3] to p[2] and [3], and p[1] sends b[4] to p[3].
 Similarly, in XMP/Fortran, p(1) sends between b(1) and b(4) to p(3) and p(4), and p(2) sends b(5) to p(4).

-In the previous example, it is assignment statements between distributed arrays with the same shape, but of couree it can be assign with the different shape.
+In this example, it is assignment statements between distributed arrays with the same shape, but of couree it can be assign with the different shape.

 * XMP/C program